 This easy Apple Butter Cake combines moist, tender cake with the simple flavors of cinnamon and apple butter into a dessert that’s perfect for fall.

-I love a warm buttermilk biscuit slathered with apple butter.
-This thick, rich sauce is like an intensely flavored cinnamon apple sauce.
-It’s one of those things I hated as a kid, but just love now.
-You can often find apple butter in the grocery store with the jams and jellies or you can make your own in the slow cooker with this easy recipe.
+I absolutely love a warm buttermilk biscuit slathered with apple butter.
+Apple butter is a thick, rich sauce almost like an intensely flavored cinnamon apple sauce.
+It’s one of those things I hated as a kid but just love now.
+You can often find apple butter in the grocery store with the jams and jellies, or you can make your own in the slow cooker with my easy recipe.

 Apple Butter Cake

 - 2 cups all-purpose flour

 - 1/2 teaspoon salt

 - 1/2 cup apple butter